Database Schema Management#

 as an argument.
 This function should execute all database queries required to update from the previous version of the

-database schema (<version> - 1) to the new version of the database schema (<version>).
-All changes done by the update
+database schema to the new version of the database schema.

-function should be executed in the transaction.
-An example is given in the code snippet below.
+An example is given in the code snippet below:

 Schema updates are applied automatically when the Inmanta server starts.
 The following algorithm is used to apply schema updates: